DEADLINE TO APPLY WAS JANUARY 21, 2024; OUR TEAM IS NOW REVIEWING APPLICATIONS. VIEW DETAILS & APPLICATION.

 Project Outside is designed to help ensure that outdoor assets remain in top condition for residents and visitors.

-Our kick-off goal is to raise $100,000 this year, and then keep it going.
+But, we’re not done.
 This is our time to invest in our community strength – the outdoors – to continue positioning the Roanoke Region as a preferred place to live, work, play, and visit.
+Support the great outdoors by donating to Project Outside.

 With the U.S. population projected to increase 79 million people by 2060, what will a sustainable, pandemic-ready region look like?
 Stressed infrastructure, crowded parks, poor air quality, and the prohibitive cost of living?
 Or scenic greenways, hassle-free commutes, open space, clean air, miles of trails and river, and affordable housing coupled with government and business leaders that incorporate post-pandemic thinking and planning?